Docker Compose Exec

 docker-compose exec web /bin/bash

-This command opens a Bash shell in the web service’s container, enabling you to execute commands as if you were logged into a standard Linux environment.
+This command opens a Bash shell in the web service’s containerContainers are lightweight, portable units that encapsulate software and its dependencies, enabling consistent execution across different environments.
+They leverage OS-level virtualization for efficiency.
+More », enabling you to execute commands as if you were logged into a standard Linux environment.

 4. Running One-off Tasks

-For example, if you want to run a Python script to generate a report, you can execute:
+For example, if you want to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » a Python script to generate a report, you can execute:

 docker-compose exec web python generate_report.py